 - 4 1/2 cups water

-- Add the onions, carrots, and celery to the pressure cooker pot.
-Add the peppercorns, bay leaf, and water to completely cover the vegtables.
+- Add the onion, carrots, and celery to the pressure cooking pot.
+Add the peppercorns, bay leaf, and water to completely cover the vegetables.
 Close and lock the lid.

-- Strain the stock through a fine mesh strainer.
-Store in the refrigerator for 2-3 days, or freeze for up to 3 months.
+- Strain the stock through a fine-mesh strainer.
+Store in the refrigerator for 2 to 3 days, or freeze for up to 3 months.